Mojtaba6731/Splendor-Project/README.md

  on-Web version of Splendor
  --
  <h3>What is the Splendor?</h3>
- <p>Splendor is a game of chip-collecting and card development.
-Players are merchants of the Renaissance trying to buy gem mines, means of transportation, shops—all in order to     acquire the most prestige points...<a href="https://boardgamegeek.com/boardgame/148228/splendor">read more</a></p>
+ <p>Splendor is a game of chip-collecting and card development.</br> Players are merchants of the Renaissance trying to buy gem mines,</br> means of transportation, shops—all in order to     acquire the most prestige points...<a href="https://boardgamegeek.com/boardgame/148228/splendor">read more</a></p>

  <h3>What about my project?</h3>
   <p>This project was made by Vanilla-Js and does not even contain Modern-Js or ES6 features.</p></br>